 Do not dispose of liquids such as cooking oil, paint etc, in your household refuse.
 These can leak onto the road and cause dangerous conditions for road users.
-For details on the disposal of oils, paints etc please contact the Transport and Technical Services Department on 01534 445509.
+For details on the disposal of oils, paints etc please contact the Department for Infrastructure on 01534 445509.

 An increasing number of items may now be recycled at collection points around the Island.
 In some areas, separated goods such as newspapers, tins etc are collected for recycling at the same time as the usual household refuse - please check with your Parish for details of the service available in your area.

-Garden refuse will not be collected and should be disposed of at the Transport and Technical Services Department's Green Waste Site at La Collette. (see www.gov.je/recycling for opening times).
+Garden refuse will not be collected and should be disposed of at the Department of Infrastructure's Green Waste Site at La Collette. (see www.gov.je/recycling for opening times).

 Glass jars and bottles must be rinsed, lids must be removed and all glass kept separate from household refuse.
 Some Parishes have a household glass collection whilst others have collection bins at specific locations within the Parish for parishioners to deposit their glass jars and bottles.
 Glass put out for collection should be in dustbins or similar containers that can be emptied directly into the collection vehicle.
 Your refuse collector may refuse to collect glass that is not properly sorted and cleaned.
 Do not mix the following with glass jars and bottles -

 - metals, ceramics or sharps